Exhibit display showcasing an extinct saber-tooth afrothere.

 View Exhibit

-Explore four floors of fascinating exhibits at the KU Natural History Museum, from small microbes to massive mosasaurs.
-Learn about the science of parasites, step back into deep time with ancient fossils including dinosaurs, and meet live insects, snakes, lizards and bees.
+Explore four floors of exhibits at the KU Natural History Museum.
+Learn about the science of parasites, step back into deep time with ancient fossils, and see live insects, snakes, lizards, and bees.
 Don't miss the Panorama, an expansive natural history exhibit depicting different biomes of the planet with a centerpiece showcasing the flora and fauna of the Great Plains, which dates to the 1893 World’s Fair.
-Plan your visit to the museum!

 3rd Floor

-On our 3rd floor, you'll find fossils and so much more!
-Explore the living Paleo Garden, view the Kansas Silvisaurus dinosaur, step back millions of years in time to the Carboniferous or the Oligocene/Eocene, see KU Paleontology Up Close and discover live insects in Bugtown.
+Explore the living Paleo Garden, view the Kansas Silvisaurus dinosaur and other fossils, see KU Paleontology Up Close and discover live insects in Bugtown.

 Map — Download a map of the 3rd floor (pdf)